 Increasing Difficulties for Humanity

-Our economic systems are in danger of decline, if not collapse, through excessive borrowing, spending, speculation, and a reckless use of other people’s money by banks, corporations and governments.
+Our economic systems are in danger of uncertainty through excessive borrowing, spending, speculation, and a reckless use of other people’s money by banks, corporations and governments.
 Many people are living on credit that offers little security.
 Our population is outstripping its essential resources of food, water, land and jobs.
 Many countries are caught in civil unrest extending into unending civil wars in some instances.

 We see a lack of responsible leadership and a dearth of great leaders in the world, with few notable exceptions.
-Political parties aim at short-term electoral gains and inflame identity politics, divisive vote banks and religious extremism.
-We now look to technocrats to guide us, but an ability to develop new technologies cannot be regarded as the wisdom to guide society.
-It is often connected to vested economic and political interests and new powerful social control potentials.
-Overall our civilization, with its high degree of centralization and interdependency, remains more vulnerable than previous eras.
-Now a major war, environmental, health or economic disaster in one country can send off shock waves that can disrupt the entire world order.
+Political parties aim at short-term electoral gains and inflame identity politics, divisive vote banks, political and religious extremism.
+We now look to technocrats to guide us, but an ability to develop new technologies cannot be regarded as providing the wisdom to guide society.
+It is often connected to vested economic and political interests and new powerful social control mechanisms.

 Yet we must a remember that each century for humanity has produced major challenges that the next century seems to quickly forget.
-The twentieth century had two enormous world wars that resulted in the killing of a hundred million people worldwide, with the most extensive losses in highly civilized Europe – compared to which our twenty-first-century conflicts so far appear minor.
+The twentieth century had two enormous world wars that resulted in the killing of over a hundred million people worldwide, with the most extensive losses in highly civilized Europe – compared to which our twenty-first-century conflicts so far appear minor, though potentially as dangerous.
 Science and technology continued to develop and the scars of these twentieth world wars were quickly covered with new cities and peace between the hostile countries.

 As a counter trend, there continues to be a growing movement towards higher consciousness in humanity, though in the background and subject to distortion.
 The global spread of dharmic traditions, Yoga, Vedanta, Buddhism and meditation, mystical approaches, native traditions, alternative, and natural medicine like Ayurveda reflects this.
 Pro-environment and ecological forces are gaining greater influence in government and business circles.
-The new social media is providing an alternative voice to the mainstream mass media and its vested interests that so far had a monopoly.
+The new social media is providing an alternative voice to the mainstream mass media and its vested interests that so far had a monopoly, though it also can be highly controlled.
 Yet at the same time, adharmic and unspiritual forces are getting more powerful and sophisticated, spreading through the media and promoting violence, determined to cause disruption.
-The battleground between these opposite forces is developing.
+The battleground between these opposite forces is developing as a struggle of ideas, perceptions and aspirtions.

 By 2050, the worst may be over, but the shadow of these events may color the remainder of the century.
 These issues are generational, not simply a matter of a few years.
 The end of the century should see a considerable drop in the global population, both by outer problems or better population control.
 Whether what remains afterward will be a Brave New World or a real new yogic spiritual era is debatable.